22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 ```
 ]]]

 It is also possible to receive a `rejected` or `pending` status.
-In case it is returned as `pending`, you should pay attention to the notifications to know what the final status of the payment is.
+In these cases, you should pay attention to the notifications to know what the final status of the payment is.

-Please note that authorized values cannot be used by your client until they are captured.
-We recommend capturing as soon as possible.

 > WARNING
 >
 > Important
 >
-> The reserve will be valid for ----[mla, mlm, mlc]----7 days------------ ----[mlb]---- 5 days------------.
-If you do not capture it within this period, it will be canceled.
-In addition, it is necessary to save the payment ID in order to complete the process.
+> Authorized values cannot be used by your client until they are captured.
+We recommend capturing as soon as possible.

 ## Capture an authorized payment